-This cover houses the four rear sonar units, which must be reconnected once the metal brace across the bottom is in the clip just below the battery access hole.
+Because this cover houses the rear sonar units, they must be reconnected once the metal brace across the bottom is in the clip just below the battery access hole.

 1. Slide the metal brace into the clip in the chassis.